-ITALY, FRANCE and POLAND are the three countries that have received an EU approval for application so far.
+ITALY, FRANCE and POLAND as well as SPAIN, ROMANIA and GERMANY are the countries that have received an EU approval for application so far.
 From 2024 on, approval by the EU Commission will no longer be required, provided the EU Commission's proposals are adopted.
-Italy has been applying mandatory e-invoicing from 2019 on, France and Poland plan to introduce it for domestic B2B transactions from July 2024 on.
-The application for e-invoicing of Belgium was rejected by the European Commission in autumn 2022 but now Belgium is planning to have adjusted e-invoicing for resident companies starting 1 July 2024 for specific businesses.
+Italy has been applying mandatory e-invoicing from 2019 on.
+The application for e-invoicing of Belgium was rejected by the European Commission in autumn 2022 but now BELGIUM is planning to have adjusted e-invoicing for resident companies starting January 2026 for specific businesses.